ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 1. [Essentials plan]{: tag-green} Copy the unit test to a file where you have unit tests for your application.

-1. [Standard plan]{: tag-purple} Copy the unit test to a file in the `/test` folder.
-For example, copy the unit test file to `.../src/main/test/java/com/acme/modres/OrdersAlertFilter.java`.
+1. [Standard plan]{: tag-purple} Copy the unit test to a file in the high-level directory structure `src/test/java`.
+For example, copy the unit test file to `.../src/test/java/com/acme/modres/OrdersAlertFilter.java`.

 ### Disabling CodeLens
 {: #wca-generate-test-disable-codelens}